 - Lung abscess.
 An abscess occurs if pus forms in a cavity in the lung.
 An abscess is usually treated with antibiotics.
 Sometimes, surgery or drainage with a long needle or tube placed into the abscess is needed to remove the pus.

 - Fluid accumulation around your lungs (pleural effusion).
 Pneumonia may cause fluid to build up in the thin space between layers of tissue that line the lungs and chest cavity (pleura).
 If the fluid becomes infected, you may need to have it drained through a chest tube or removed with surgery.

 - Difficulty breathing.
 If your pneumonia is severe or you have chronic underlying lung diseases, you may have trouble breathing in enough oxygen.
-You may need to be hospitalized and use a mechanical ventilator while your lung heals.
+You may need to be hospitalized and use a breathing machine (ventilator) while your lung heals.

 - AskMayoExpert.
-What diagnostic evaluation should be done in an outpatient with suspected community acquired pneumonia?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Community-acquired pneumonia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.